2005 Rafael Nadal tennis season: Clay court

 Nadal dominated the 2005 clay court season.
 He won 24 consecutive singles matches, which broke Andre Agassi's Open Era record of consecutive match wins for a male teenager.
 Nadal won the Torneo Conde de Godó in Barcelona and beat 2004 French Open runner-up Guillermo Coria in the finals of the 2005 Monte Carlo Masters and the 2005 Rome Masters.
-During the Rome quarterfinals against Radek Stepanek, Nadal hit what is considered by many as the greatest shot of his career, a no-look, running passing shot near the net.
+During the Rome quarterfinals against Radek Štěpánek, Nadal hit what is considered by many as the greatest shot of his career, a no-look, running passing shot near the net.
 These victories raised his ranking to world No. 5 and made him one of the favorites at his career-first French Open.
 On his 19th birthday, Nadal defeated Federer in the 2005 French Open semifinals, as one of only four players who defeated the world No. 1 that year (along with Marat Safin, Richard Gasquet, and David Nalbandian).
 Two days later, he defeated Mariano Puerta in the final, becoming the second male player after Mats Wilander to win the French Open on his first attempt.
 He also became the first male teenager to win a Grand Slam singles title since Pete Sampras won the 1990 US Open at age 19.
 Winning the French Open improved Nadal's ranking to world No. 3.